Best Extra Firm Mattress - In Depth Mattress Reviews

 What We Don't Like

-The upper layer is actually a pillow top, so you don’t have to lose the plush feel.
+The upper layer is actually pillowy, so you don’t have to lose the plush feel.
 Underneath, you can definitely tell there’s built up support, though.
-We felt like it was a good combination, and makes for a good compromise between partners that can’t decide between a really firm mattress and a soft pillow top style.
+We felt like it was a good combination, and makes for a good compromise between partners that can’t decide between an extra firm mattress and a soft pillow top style.